Balance Transfer Cards: Do They Work, and Do You Need One?

 Credit inquiries make up 10% of your credit score, so this will have minimal impact.

-Opening multiple cards at once will increase the negative impact, but your score should rebound after a few months.
+Opening multiple cards at once will increase the negative impact, but your credit score should rebound after a few months, so long as you use that time to pay off your debt.

 Age of credit is 15% of your credit score.
 If you close an account or open a new one, these alter your age of credit average and could lower your score temporarily.